 Usually, these metrics lead exactly into the ways that your business makes money.
 Companies who sell products and services online have it easy — did they sell anything?
 Great!
 What’s harder is if you don’t have e-commerce.
 Here are some ideas:

 - Do you have a physical store?
 Track visits to the contact page.

 - Do you have a newsletter?
 Track subscriptions.

 - Do you have a request or contact form?
 Track how many visitors fill that out.

 - Do you have links to your social networks?
 Track how many visitors click on those links.

 Don’t have any of these things?
 Find a metric that turns browsers into buyers, whatever that may be.

-Once you have real metrics, then you can start making goals that matter based on patterns that you find.
+With real metrics, you can start making goals that matter based on patterns that you find.
 For example, do your visitors from LinkedIn fill out your quote form more often than everyone else?
-Focus on LinkedIn and make more of those visitors happen.
+Focus on LinkedIn and make more of those visitors happen!